Assessment of casualties: Severe bleeding and unresponsive casualties

 Control Measure Knowledge

-This control measure should be read in conjunction with Share information with other agencies: People at risk
+This control measure should be read in conjunction with:

-Providing care should not put zero responders in increased danger.
+Providing first aid should not put zero responders in increased danger.
 They should be advised to remain alert to current hazards and monitor for changes.

 Fire control personnel should advise zero responders to give first aid only: